IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Your insurance company will most likely increase your policy premium (at a significant rate) because you didn’t take preventative measures to secure your business.

-After a data breach, your cyber risk insurance policy premiums could increase as much as 200%.
+After a data breach, your cyber risk insurance policy premiums could increase by 200%.

-This steep increase means you should always take the initiative to stay proactive when it comes to your network information security.
+This steep increase means you should always take the initiative to stay proactive regarding your network information security.

-Finding a managed IT services company, that you can outsource your IT to, which performs a network risk assessment is one of the best ways to learn of any issues or insecurities throughout your network before a cyber attack.
+Finding a managed IT services company that you can outsource your IT to and perform a network risk assessment is one of the best ways to learn of any issues or insecurities throughout your network before a cyber attack.

 2. Lost Value of Customer Relationships